-In the Mathematics learning area, students learn about mathematics, what it is and how it is used in making decisions and solving problems.
+In the Mathematic Learning Area, students learn about Mathematics, what it is and how it is used in making decisions and solving problems.
 Mathematics involves observing, representing and investigating patterns and relationships in social and physical phenomena and between mathematical objects themselves.
-Mathematics is often defined as the science of space and number … [but] a more apt definition [is that] mathematics is the science of patterns.
+Mathematics is often defined as the science of space and number … [but] a more apt definition [is that] Mathematics is the science of patterns.
 The mathematician seeks patterns in number, in space, in science, in computers, and in imagination.
-Mathematical theories explain the relations among patterns … Applications of mathematics use these patterns to ‘explain’ and predict natural phenomena … (Steen, L.A.
+Mathematical theories explain the relations among patterns … Applications of Mathematics use these patterns to ‘explain’ and predict natural phenomena … (Steen, L.A.
 (1988), “The science of patterns”, Science, 240, 29, 616.)

 Mathematics can enhance our understanding of the world and the quality of our participation in society.
 Since it is valuable to us individually and collectively, it should be an integral part of the general education of every young person.